-[Photographed with the Olympus E-M1 and E-M5 and telephoto, from a respectful distance.]
+[Photographed with the Olympus E-M1 and E-M5 and telephoto, minimizing any disturbance to the frogs]

 A park supervisor pointed me to these these Pacific chorus frogs — also known as Pacific tree frogs — as I was photographing turtles and damselflies at a local pond.
 She explained to me that this habitat had been re-landscaped for wildlife, and now thirty or so wild tree frogs thrived among the aquatic plants.

 This seems to be the Year of the Chorus Frog for me.
 Not long ago, I came upon a chorale of chorus frogs, amplified through the tunnels of a drainage system.
 It sounded like thousands upon thousands of echoes, ri-bitting in sync with the sundown — a wall of sound produced by Pseudacris regilla.
 I looked for the source, somewhere in the shallows around the drainage opening, but even the most cautious approach forced an abrupt silence.

 Claire Peaslee wrote this about frogs in Bay Nature Magazine earlier this year: